Disclosure: Some of the links below are affiliate links. At no cost to you, I will earn a commission if you click through and make a purchase.

 Related Content: 14 Chic Modest Holiday Outfits To Try Out

 7. Replacement Scriptures

 There will inevitably come a time during a mission when a missionary will want to get a new set of scriptures that aren’t so marked up and in bad shape.
-A good set, like this one, to get a missionary would be the compact quad because of its size and weight.

 8. Gift Cards